natefinch/npf/README.md

 The command above builds and installs the charm store binaries, and places them in `$GOPATH/bin`.
 This is the list of the installed commands:

-- charmload: populate the database with charms from Launchpad;
 - charmd: start the charm store server;
-- charm-admin: manage published charms.

 A description of each command can be found below.